leangjia/blender_docs/manual/render/cycles/world_settings.rst

 Sampling Method
    Distance
-      If you have got a pretty dense volume that is lit from far away then *Distance* sampling is usually more efficient.
+      For dense volumes lit from far away *Distance* sampling is usually more efficient.
+      World volumes usually should use not this setting.
    Equiangular
       If you have got a light inside or near the volume then *equiangular* sampling is better.
    Multiple Importance